As testing ramps up, state sees largest daily increase in positive COVID-19 cases to date

 The guidelines mostly align with those the Trump administration unveiled last week, but Republicans say Evers has a more restrictive set of criteria for relaxing conditions.

-“Thus far, we are not seeing a downward trajectory in the 14-day cases as a percent of total tests,” Department of Health Services Secretary Andrea Palm said in a webinar with Wisconsin Health News Thursday.
+“Thus far, we are not seeing a downward trajectory in the 14-day cases as a percent of total tests,” Department of Health Services Secretary Andrea Palm said Thursday in a webinar with Wisconsin Health News.
 “But obviously, we will keep watching it.”

 Evers’ “safer at home” order remains in effect until May 26, although GOP lawmakers have challenged the order in the Wisconsin Supreme Court.